Information on fees and tuition can be found at

 will be paid as a benefit of employment.

 Some departments have competitively-awarded departmental GSRs as well.
-Students who will be working with a faculty member in the Department of Plant Sciences may be eligible for the Plant Sciences' Departmental Assistantship, which provides partial funding to support the student's employment as a GSR.
+Students who will be working with a faculty member in the Department of Plant Sciences may be eligible for the Plant Sciences' Departmental Assistantship Award, which provides partial funding to support the student's employment as a GSR.
 (The matching funding is normally provided by the student's Major Professor.)
 The application deadline for the Plant Sciences Departmental Assistantship is generally March 15.

 The Horticulture & Agronomy Graduate Group does not award or have access